-The g2p2pop RCN provides up to five laboratory exchanges of $3,000 or less per year.
+The g2p2pop RCN provides up to five laboratory exchanges of up to $3,000 each year.
 This funding is made possible by support from the National Science Foundation.
 Apply for a laboratory exchange using the RCN Lab Exchange Application.

 What is a laboratory exchange?

-Laboratory exchanges provide undergraduate and graduate students, and post-doctoral scholars a stipend for travel from their home institution to a lab at another institution where they would like to conduct research, learn something new, and/or collaborate with the researchers in the host lab.
+Laboratory exchanges cover travel expenses for students and early-career researchers to travel from their home institution to a lab at another institution where they would like to conduct research, learn something new, and collaborate with the researchers in the host lab.
 Laboratory exchanges uphold the primary aim of the RCN: to assemble a diverse, interdisciplinary, multi-institutional, multinational network of scientists to tackle the urgent challenge of predicting how populations and species of vertebrates will respond to a changing climate by integrating knowledge across levels of biological organization.

 Why do a laboratory exchange?